tlambert03/napari-omero/README.md

   [tiled loading from OMERO](https://github.com/tlambert03/napari-omero/pull/1) may eventually improve the subjective performance... but remote data loading will likely always be a limitation here.
+  To try asyncronous loading, start the program with `NAPARI_ASYNC=1 napari-omero`.

 ## contributing